tuyishimehono/Git_Exercise/README.md

 #Git Exercises
-This was practice for git commands
+This was practice for git advanced commands.